savonet/liquidsoap/doc/content/language.md

 as [sources](sources.html) and [requests](requests.html),
 and also provides a convenient syntax for specifying time intervals.

+The language's parser expects UTF8 as input so you should make sure that your scripts are written in this encoding, in particular if you include strings or variable names with non-ASCII characters in them.

 Constants
 ---------
 The constants and their syntax are quite common: